Mystaken/code-reviewer-2.0/apiDocumentation.md

 ===
 Get Feedback
 ---
-Return the user information for the user of the userid.
+Return the feedback information for the feedback of the feedback_id.
 #### Method
 POST
 #### URL Structure